-Maybe you are working for a big business, you don’t agree with their (lack of) morals and want to do something to give back to your local community, or to people in general.
+Maybe you are working for a big business and you don’t agree with their (lack of) morals so want to do something to give back to your local community, or to people in general.

 And guess what?

 Yes, the money is often less.
 But so is the stress and pressure.
-The hours might be the same or more, but if you’re doing what you love the time flies by.
+The hours might be the same or more, but if you’re doing what you love they fly by.

 Retraining as an adult is hard and losing the kudos of being “Vice-President of Purchasing” can be tough but getting to participate in and live your life is pretty bloody amazing, don’t you think?

-When our youngest daughter, Clémence, was born a few years back I was all set to return to my job in London, working as Account Director in a Digital Marketing Agency.
+When our youngest daughter, Clémence, was born I was all set to return to my job in London, working as Account Director in a Digital Marketing Agency.
 I started to look into childcare to cover the 11 hours a day that I would be absent from home.